wilsonfreitas/sqliter/README.md

 where `database_dummy` is the name of SQLite file, without extension, lying inside some directory declared in the `path`.
 So, it should stand for `data/database_dummy.db`, `../project2/data/database_dummy.db` or `/path/to/project3/data/database_dummy.db`.

+If you have multiple files with the same name the priority is given accordingly the path order, exactly the same way shells like bash and csh do.
+Then, in our example, `data/database_dummy.db` would be the selected database.

 The returned object, `ds`, is a `data.frame` with a column named `count(*)`.
 The column names can be manipulated like any other sql call, appending a label after the variable.

+## Prepared queries

+For parameterized queries we have **prepared queries**.
+You simply create queries with placeholders for the parameters and fulfill its values passing additional arguments to `query_*` function.

+	ds <- DBM$query_database_dummy('select name, country from dummytable where name = :name', name='Macunaima')

+Note the placeholder `:name`, it is related to the argument `name='Macunaima'`.
+These arguments accept multiple values like `name=c('Macunaima', 'Borba Gato')`.
+The above example would return a `data.frame` with two columns named `name` and `country`.

+## Trasforming data

+You can get your data transformed the way you want by using the argument `post_proc`.
+This argument must have a function which expects to receive a `data.frame` and returns whatever you want.
+I usually use `post_proc` for renaming columns and converting strings into datetime objects.

+	ds <- DBM$query_database_dummy('select birthday, name, country from dummytable where name = :name', name='Macunaima', post_proc=function(ds) {
+			ds <- transform(ds, Birthday=as.Date(birthday, format='%d/%m/%Y'))
+			ds
+		})

+## Disclaimer

-> Warning: **sqliter** is deeply intended to research purposes.
-I understand that
+> **sqliter** is deeply intended to research purposes, mainly data munging.
-> by no means it should be used in any kind of production code.
+> I understand that by no means it should be used in any kind of production code.